jgowler/CI-CD-using-Jenkins-and-ArgoCD/README.md

 # CI/CD using Jenkins and ArgoCD
-A project to deploy the simple Flask application to a Kubernetes cluster using ArgoCD and Jenkins.
+A project to deploy the simple Flask application to a Kubernetes cluster using ArgoCD and deploy Jenkins to Kubernetes and configure setting up ephemeral worker pods to run jobs.

 ---